Michal1609/WebHookReceiver/README.md

 - 🔐 Secure connection string storage with encryption
 - 💯 Comprehensive test coverage
 - 📚 Detailed documentation

+## 📚 Detailed Documentation

+For more detailed information, please refer to the following documentation:

+- [WebHookNotifierMaui Documentation](docs/WebHookNotifierMaui.md) - Detailed guide for the MAUI cross-platform application
+- [Configuration Guide](docs/Configuration.md) - Complete configuration options for all components
+- [Development Guide](docs/Development.md) - Information for developers who want to extend or modify the system

 ## 💻 Technologies